jose-elias-alvarez/nvim-lsp-ts-utils/README.md

 ## Tests

-I've covered most of the current functions with LSP integration tests using [plenary.nvim](https://github.com/nvim-lua/plenary.nvim), which you can run by running `make test`.
-The test suite has the same requirements as the plugin, and testing ESLint code actions and formatting requires `eslint` and `prettier` to be on your `$PATH`.
+Run `make test` in the root of the project to run the test suite.
+The suite has the same requirements as the plugin, and running the full suite requires having null-ls installed and having `eslint` and `prettier` on your `$PATH`.

 ## Goals